What is a TMR?

 Clover and other types of hays and grasses are an important part of a dairy cow’s carefully balanced diet.
 But that’s not all they eat – hay is mixed with grain, corn silage, and other feeds to create what farmers and nutritionists call a total mixed ration, or TMR.
 This TMR is important because it ensures the cows get proper nutrition.

 Cows, just like kids, have a tendency to sort through their meal to pick out their favorite foods (like the grain), so mixing and grinding the feed together makes them eat everything.
-Each cow has a different taste buds and every farmer feeds a different combination of ingredients in their total mixed ration depending on what is available to them.
+Every farmer feeds a different combination of ingredients in their total mixed ration depending on what is available to them.
 Some interesting foods that cows can eat are:

 - Almond hulls